StevenTammen/bibledocs.org/content/about-the-site/how-you-can-help-this-ministry/index.md

 ## Financial support

 At present, I do not accept financial support.
-I believe that others need the support more than me ([see here](/about-the-site/frequently-asked-questions/#you-said-you-dont-take-donations-do-you-know-of-good-causes)).
+I believe that others need the support a great deal more than me ([see here](/about-the-site/frequently-asked-questions/#you-said-you-dont-take-donations-do-you-know-of-good-causes)).

+In place of me, I hope people might consider these other needs within the body of Christ.
+Some of those I recommend in that link are my close friends, and helping them is in fact helping me.

 ## Sharing this ministry